stappersg/vBook/src/tuto/0/filtering.md

 * [SMTP Stages](/ref/vSL/stages.md)
 * [Transaction context](/ref/vSL/transaction.md)

-For this example, will configure the following rules:
+For this example, we will configure the following rules:

 - Messages from blacklisted domain will be rejected.
 - As Jenny is 11 years old, Jane wants her address to be added as a blind carbon copy of messages destined to her daughter.